 What makes good packaging design?

-In today’s digital world, it can be easy to overlook the importance of packaging design — after all, isn’t everyone shopping online these days?
+In today’s digital world, it can be easy to overlook the significance of packaging design — after all, isn’t everyone shopping online these days?
 Does the physical, tangible manifestation of a product really matter?

 The research continues to show that it does, with 93 per cent of consumers deciding to make a purchase because of a product’s visual appearance.* 70 per cent of consumers are reported to base their first impression of a brand completely off its packaging design,* and 61 per cent say they’re more likely to purchase a luxury item for a second time if it came in premium packaging.*